Free-speech advocates rail against House anti-Semitism bill

 Free-speech advocates and pro-Palestine student groups on Wednesday sharply condemned an S.C.
 House proposal they say would suppress criticism of Israel on S.C. college campuses.

 But the bill’s supporters – including a House panel that unanimously OK’d the proposal over loud objections Wednesday – say that charge is ill-informed.
-The proposal is meant to curb a rising tide of anti-Semitism, they said at the tense, hour-long hearing.
+The proposal is meant to curb a rising tide of anti-Semitism across the country, they said at the tense, hour-long hearing.

-“Unfortunately, anti-Semitism is alive and thriving today,” said state Rep. Alan Clemmons, R-Horry, the bill’s primary sponsor.
+“Unfortunately, anti-Semitism is alive and thriving today,” said state Rep. Alan Clemmons, R-Horry, who authored the bill and got a whopping 86 other House members to cosponsor it.

 The bill would require S.C. colleges to use a controversial definition of anti-Semitism when investigating alleged civil rights violations on campus.

-Ten opponents of the bill said Wednesday that definition, drafted by the State Department in 2010, is vague and could be used to label Israel’s political critics as anti-Semites.
-It could discourage colleges from hosting discussions on the Israeli-Palestinian conflict and silence pro-Palestine student groups, they said.
+Ten opponents of the bill Wednesday said that definition, drafted by the State Department in 2010, is vague and could be used to label Israel’s political critics as anti-Semites.
+Speaking hurriedly to meet a two-minute time limit lawmakers had imposed, they said the bill would discourage college discussions on the Israeli-Palestinian conflict and gag pro-Palestine student groups, they said.

 “This bill, I fear, will silence professors and student groups who are trying to explain and to give voice to a diversity of opinions about the Israeli-Palestinian conflict,” said Caroline Nagel, an associate professor of geography at the University of South Carolina.
 “I am frankly baffled as to why any legislator would consider an ideal to curtail our freedom of speech.”